colebrookson/website/_pages/Brookson_CV.md

 Bodner, K., Rauen Firkowski, C., Bennett, J., **Brookson, C.**, Dietze, M., Green, S. ...
 Fortin,M.-J. (*Submitted*).
 Bridging the divide between ecological forecasts and environmental decision-making. *Ecosphere.*

-Green, S.J., **Brookson, C.B.**, Hardy, N., Crowder, L.B. (*Submitted*).
+Green, S.J., **Brookson, C.B.**, Hardy, N., Crowder, L.B. (*In Review*).
 Trait-based approaches to global change ecology: from description to prediction, *Proceedings of the Royal Society B: Biological Sciences*

 **Brookson, C.B.**, Kirk, D., Rochman, C.M. (*In Revisions*).
 Combining ecotoxicology and classic ecological models to predict the effects of microplastics on the growth and viability of aquatic populations. *Ecology and